 Note: Make sure that the iOS device you want to sideload the app is plugged into the Mac via USB and that the device itself is selected in the top navigation as the destination device in Xcode.

 Step 5: In order to automatically fix the code signing issue, Xcode requires a signed in account.
-If prompted, click the Add button and sign in with your Apple ID and password.
+If prompted when clicking the Fix Issue button in Step 4 above, click the Add button and sign in with your Apple ID and password.
 Once again, if prompted, select your Apple ID from the drop-down box and click the Choose button.

 Xcode will automatically use the associated Apple ID and Developer account to resolve the issues that it was complaining about.
 When finished, it will no longer provide the Code Signing warning.